-- 1. Offshore power generating modules connected to the interconnected system shall meet the requirements for onshore power generating modules, unless the requirements are modified for this purpose by the relevant system operator or unless the connection of power park modules is via a high voltage direct current connection or via a network whose frequency is not synchronously coupled to that of the main interconnected system (such as via a back to back convertor scheme). - 2.
-Pump-storage power generating modules shall fulfil all the relevant requirements in both generating and pumping operation mode.
+1. Offshore synchronous power generating modules connected to the interconnected system via a high voltage direct current connection or connected via a network whose frequency is not synchronously coupled to that of the main interconnected

+- 2. Pump-storage power generating modules shall fulfil all the relevant requirements in both generating and pumping operation mode.
 Synchronous compensation operation of pump-storage power generating modules shall not be limited in time by the technical design of power generating modules.
 Pump-storage variable speed power generating modules shall fulfil the requirements applicable to synchronous power generating modules as well as those set out in point (b) of Article 20(2), if they qualify as type B, C or D. - 3.
 With respect to power generating modules embedded in the networks of industrial sites, power generating facility owners, system operators of industrial sites and relevant system operators whose network is connected to the network of an industrial site shall have the right to agree on conditions for disconnection of such power generating modules together with critical loads, which secure production processes, from the relevant system operator's network.
 The exercise of this right shall be coordinated with the relevant TSO. - 4.
-Except for requirements under paragraphs 2 and 4 of Article 13 or where otherwise stated in the national framework, requirements of this Regulation relating to the capability to maintain constant active power output or to modulate active power output shall not apply to power generating modules of facilities for combined heat and power production embedded in the networks of industrial sites, where all of the following criteria are met: - (a) the primary purpose of those facilities is to produce heat for production processes of the industrial site concerned; - (b) heat and power generating is inextricably interlinked, that is to say any change of heat generation results inadvertently in a change of active power generating and vice versa; - (c) the power generating modules are of type A, B or C in accordance with points (a) to (c) of Article 5(2) - 5.
+Unless otherwise stated by national law, requirements of this Regulation relating to the capability to maintain constant active power output or to modulate active power output other than under paragraphs 2 and 4 of Article 13, shall not apply to power generating modules of facilities for combined heat and power production embedded in the networks of industrial sites, where all of the following criteria are met: - (a) the primary purpose of those facilities is to produce heat for production processes of the industrial site concerned; - (b) heat and power generation is inextricably interlinked, that is to say any change of heat generation results inadvertently in a change of active power generation and vice versa; - (c) the power generating modules are of type A, B or C in accordance with points (a) to (c) of Article 5(2) - 5.
 Combined heat and power generating facilities shall be assessed on the basis of their electrical maximum capacity.